Healthdirect Free Australian health advice you can count on.

 • not to rub your eyes

-• go back for a follow up appointment
+• to make a follow up appointment

 • the stability of your prescription